 - supply proof of current Connecticut residency status

-- submit a W9 and state vendor form
+- submit a W9 and state vendor form.
+The recipient must be able to provide their SSN.

 - sign a state contract confirming compliance with program eligibility (artists may not use a fiscal sponsor or a non-profit to administer the contract)

-- Grant funds must be expended during the funding period.
+- Grant funds must be expended during the funding period and only for expenses associated with the creation of new work and/or personal artistic growth.

 - Tax Liability - awards are taxable.
 Grantees concerned about their tax liability should consult with their accountant.
 COA does not provide tax assistance.

-- Where appropriate, grantees are required to credit COA/DECD in all print, audio, video, and publicity materials (press releases, brochures, advertisements, etc.)
+- Where appropriate, grantees are required to credit COA/DECD in all print, audio, video, and publicity materials (press releases, brochures, advertisements, etc.).
+Logos can be found HERE.

-- Grantees will be required to submit a final report within 30 days after the funding period.
+- Grantees will be required to submit a FINAL REPORT report within 30 days after the funding period.